bfontaine/pickabar/README.md

 The next steps are up to you. 🍻

-## Limitations

-This is currently limited by the top 20 results given by the Yelp API in the area.
-They disallow caching results so this is the only way to get acceptable response times.

 ## See Also

 Not to be confused with [Gerrard][] nor [the one with Dave’s crown][dave].